 You Might Also Like: How to Come Up With New Blog Post Ideas

 Change Your Environment

 If you work from home, being in the same environment day in and day out can get exhausting and stifle your creativity.
 If you’re having a hard time knocking out blog posts, try to change up your environment.
 Work out on the patio or check out a local coffee shop!
 Most places have WiFi these days, which makes it so much easier to find places to work outside the home!

 If you’re writing a book, a term paper, or an extra long blog post that you’ve been working on for ages, try to change it up by writing something else.
 Do some creative writing just for you, write in a journal, etc. Sometimes just getting the creative juices flowing elsewhere is enough to bring that creativity back to what you’re working on.

 When I’m writing a blog post, I don’t just have the one tab open.
-I have my blog tab open, along with half a dozen or more others!
-I’ve got my email, Facebook, my Etsy shop, Google Drive, etc all open.
-Plus I might be listening to a podcast while trying to write.
+I have my blog tab open, along with half a dozen or more others such as email, Facebook, Etsy and my Google Drive.
+Plus I might be listening to music or a podcast while trying to write.
 I’m guessing I’m not alone here!
 If you’re finding it difficult to focus on what you’re writing, delete all the other tabs and see if you’re really at writer’s block, or if you’re just too distracted to focus!

 Step Away From The Screen

 Sometimes writer’s block comes from burnout, and there’s no way to get away from it other than stepping away from the screen and taking a break from writing.
 If I’ve been writing like crazy, taking a few days off can absolutely help clear my mind.
 Seriously, we just got back from a 4-day camping trip where I had no computer access, and I felt more motivated to write than ever when I got back!